jessuni/shikwasa/README.md

 Destroy the player instance.

+**.on(event, callback)**

+Register an event listener.
+Supported events see: [Events](#events)

 ### Properties

 **.current**

-A read-only **property** that indicates the current playback time.
+A read-only property that indicates the current playback time.
 Similar to the native [`htmlMediaElement.currentTime`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime).

 ## Options